section-engineering-education/engineering-education/content/articles/growth-model-in-python/index.md

 - [Conclusion](#conclusion)

 ### Introduction to Growth Model
-Growth models are common in scientific fields and have been used and shown great success in modelling various problems.
-Some of the areas where these models have been used is in explaining how something grows with changes in the predictor variable, which often is time.
+Growth models are common in scientific fields and have been used and successfully modelled for various problems.
+Some of the areas where these models have been used explain how something grows with changes in the predictor variable, which often is time.
 A real-life example is modelling the time it takes until the business grows, understanding how the population grows over time, etc. Growth models take the form:

 $${\Large y = \frac{a}{(1 + be^{ −cx})}},$$

-where a , b and c are unknown constants of the model.
+Where a, b and c are unknown constants of the model.

 At *x = 0* , $\large y = \frac{a}{(1+b)}$, and as $x → ∞$ , $y → a$.